socketteer/clooi/README.md

 - `!new`: Start new conversation
 - `!gen`: Generate a response (without sending a user message)
 - `!retry`: Regenerate the last response
+- `!add [MESSAGE]`: Add a message to the conversation without triggering a response.
+    - `[MESSAGE]`: the message to add.
+If not provided, shows a prompt to enter a message or message history transcript.
 - `!rewind [INDEX]`: Rewind conversation to a previous message.
     - `[INDEX]`: index of the message to rewind to (if positive), or the number of messages to rewind (if negative).
 If not provided, shows a prompt to select a message to rewind to.
 - `!child [INDEX]`: Navigate to a child message.